lugrenl/Tasks_within_Skillbox/README.md

 # Tasks_within_Skillbox
-These tasks were completed as part of the training at the Skillbox
+These tasks were completed as part of the DL training at the Skillbox.
+Main framework: TensorFlow